Matatika/template-analyze-bundle/README.md

 # Using this template

-Set up find `tap-example` and `TODO` in all files and folders in this project and update as required.
+Find `tap-example`, `tap_example`, and `analyze-example` in all files and folders in this project and update as required.

 - [ ] Update directory tap-example with your taps name under `bundle/analyze/datasets/tap-example`.
 - [ ] Update `Makefile`, replacing `tap-example` with your tap name.